XhinLiang/xhinliang.com/resume/en.md

 ### Profile {#profile}

-Senior software engineer with a wide range of interests, focusing on backend development and distributed system.
+Senior software engineer with a wide range of interests, focusing on backend development and distributed systems.

 ------

 ### Skills {#skills}

 * Backend Deployment
-  : Proficient in backend deployment, familiar with operating system, RDBMS, distributed system and computer network.
+  : Proficient in backend deployment, familiar with the operating system, RDBMS, distributed system, and computer network.

 * Frontend Deployment
   : Understand mobile and web development, mastered the ability to troubleshoot issues from interface to database.

 * Project Management
-  : Well capable in project management with strong sense of responsibility, skilled at writing and communicating.
+  : Well capable in project management with a strong sense of responsibility, skilled at writing and communicating.

 -------